 Spoonmore’s question came as the county was concluding an RFP process to purchase or lease new election equipment, ahead of the May 5, 2020 primaries.
 By the Oct.
 22 deadline, two proposals were received, from Hart Intercivic, out of Austin, Texas; Election Systems & Software (ES&S), out of Omaha, Nebraska.

 County attorney Jeff Cockerill told Spoonmore that some research by the clerk’s office and the fact that they had at least two competing proposals led him to think it was unlikely the $1 million estimate would be exceeded.

-Although the sealed packages containing the responses from the two companies were given a public, ceremonial opening at the county’s board of commissioners meeting on Wednesday morning, the details of the proposals were not immediately read aloud or otherwise released.
+The sealed packages containing the responses from the two companies were given a public, ceremonial opening at the county’s board of commissioners meeting on Wednesday morning.
+The details of the proposals were not immediately read aloud or otherwise released.
 Cockerill, who wielded the package-opening knife, told The Beacon the event was not meant to be like a bid opening, where the amount of the bids are read aloud.

 The RFP calls for a committee to review the proposals.
 The composition of the committee, according to the RFP, is supposed to include one county commissioner, a county councilor, the three members of the county’s election board, a representative from the League of Woman’s Voters, and a representative from the county’s legal department.
 The fact that the entire election board is a part of the committee should mean that the committee meetings will be noticed and open to the public under Indiana’s Open Door law.

 The county council’s representative on the RFP review committee will be Trent Deckard.
 His selection was made by the council at their Tuesday work session.
 Asked if he was willing to serve in that capacity, after being nominated by Geoff McKim, Deckard said, “It’s always an honor to serve this council!”